Avondale Sky Ladyslipper (750ml)

 On the nose this wine shows notes of cherry, strawberry, and raspberry with cinnamon spice, and apple blossom.
 The palate is fresh and crisp, with red fruit and savoury spice.
 The wine has a nice balance between sweetness and acidity with a clean lingering red fruit and floral finish.

-Winemaker’s Notes: This wine was fermented in stainless steel to maintain clean fruit flavours.
+This wine was fermented in stainless steel to maintain clean fruit flavours.
 The wine is fresh and crisp with a balancing sweetness.
-Produced from a blend of grapes grown all over the Annapolis Valley and the South Shore with a splash of Ontario grown Vidal.
-Lady Slipper was fermented with six different yeasts and is a blend of dry and sweet (stalled) ferments, to help build a more complex yet easy drinking rosé.
+This medium-dry Leon Millot based rosé is made from 100% Nova Scotian grown grapes Lady Slipper was fermented with six different yeasts and is a blend of dry and sweet (stalled) ferments, to help build a more complex yet easy drinking rosé.